-Applicants must hold a primary pharmacy degree and ideally, should have a minimum of one to two years’ practical experience.
+Applicants must hold a primary pharmacy degree and ideally, should have a minimum of one year practical experience.
 Applicants must be registered as a pharmacist with the professional accreditation authority in the country in which they are practising.

 Further information about this course is available here.

 Closing date for applications: 30th June 2018.